dorntrevor7/react-book-search/README.md

 ## Summary

-AS AN avid reader
+As as avid reader
-I WANT to search for new books to read
+I want to search for new books to read
-SO THAT I can keep a list of books to purchase
+SO that I can keep a list of books to purchase

     GIVEN a book search engine: